Neutrollized/free-tier-gke/README.md

 - While `e2-micro` is a viable option for `machine_type`, in practice it's not very useful as all the overhead that comes with GKE such as Stackdriver agent, `kube-dns`, `kube-proxy`, etc. consumes most of availble memory.
 I recommend starting with at least an `e2-small` (2CPUs/2GB memory)
 - Leaving [`release_channel`](https://cloud.google.com/kubernetes-engine/docs/concepts/release-channels) as `UNSPECIFIED` means that you will perform upgrades manually, where as if you subscribed to a channel, you will the get the regular updates that gets released to that channel
 - At time of writing, enabling [Istio](https://istio.io) on the GKE cluster is a Beta feature and thus I have specified `provider = google-beta` in the `google_container_cluster` resource block
+- Enabling Istio will add an NLB to the deployment which will increase your costs so unless you want to do something with the service mesh, I recommend leaving it disabled to save yourself some money :)
 - Depending on your workload/application that you're running, you definitely could run most (or all) of it on a preemptible node pool in GCP, but if you're going to run production, please provision a **regional** cluster rather than cheap out for the free zonal one.